- Pitch your session and inspire others during your 60 min session.

 - Learn from fellow experts by doing, not talking.

-With over 30 open sessions the choice will be vast at the Service Experience Camp.
+With over 30 open sessions the choice were vast at the Service Experience Camp 2016.

 We have prepared a curated track with 6 open sessions proposed by our sponsors and partners: BCG Digital Ventures, aperto, Designit, Experience Fellow and Halogen.